bmcphail05/jobtalk/draft.md

 So what does a religious environment look like?
 How do we capture what the religious environment of local area is?
 Most commonly, scholars have used the religious composition of an area, the religious make-up of an area, to define the religious environment, so what religions are present and to what degree.
 Usually, this is operationalized as the number of adherents or followers of different religions.

-How exactly then do religious environments impact the health of individuals?
+How exactly then does the religious environment impact the health of individuals?

 To answer this question, I look to the social determinants of health literature and more specifically, the work that examines the effects of place on health.
 In the US, the research on how neighborhoods and communities impact health outcomes has shown us that population patterns of health and disease are “biological expressions of social relations.”
 This kind of work, like this conceptual model, uses an socio-ecological framework, which emphasizes the multiple levels and domains of the social and ecological environment that influence health outcomes (Krieger 2001).
 We now know that socio-cultural characteristics of local areas are important categories of features that help explain area differences in health (Macintyre and Ellaway 2000: 342-343).
 Religion is one of these, but it is rarely considered in social epidemiology.
 In this particular model of place effects on health, culture is included as macro-level socio-structural conditions and examples like norms and values and social cohesion are given.
 What about religion here?
 It's missing here from this model, but things like norms and values and social cohesion are certainly impacted by religion.

 If we conceptualize religion as an upstream macro-level socio-cultural feature of a place, this model is helpful for theorizing about how it shapes health outcomes through this causal chain that.
 First, these macro-level characteristics of an area (like religion) determine the structure and characteristics of social networks, which provide opportunities for social support, social influence, social participation/engagement, and access to resources.
 These mechanisms then influence health through pathways such as physiological responses to stress, psychological states, and health behaviors (Berkman et al. 2000: 846).

-Interestingly, there is a lot of overlap between this model and studies of the relationship between individual religion and health, particularly the theoretical mechanisms that explain how religion affects health.

-In other conceptual models, such as this one that outlines the

-And when religion is included in research on health, it is often conceptualized as an individual-level attribute.

-Several contemporary theoretical conceptualizations have emerged to explain how the religious environment affects individual- and community-level outcomes.
-First, the moral community hypothesis argues that religion fosters a moral environment that integrates individuals and regulates behavior within a community (Stark 1996).
-The religious composition of a community may either directly influence the attitudes, behaviors, and outcomes of all community members but may also interact with individual-level religiosity, such that the effect of religion is greatest for highly religious individuals in highly religious social environments (Stark 1996; Regnerus 2003; Stroope and Baker 2018).
-Another model argues that local religious subcultures—the attitudes, values, beliefs, and practices shared by members of a common religious group—not only influence members of a religious group but can also have indirect influences on non-members in the same community via influences on local public subcultures (Olson 2019).
-In this model, larger religious groups shape the attitudes and behaviors of others through their greater presence in interpersonal social networks (Olson 2019).

-These conceptualizations of religion’s contextual effects emphasize the dynamic role of social connections, which also feature prominently in social epidemiological models of disease and health distribution.
-For example, Berkman et al. (2000) center the role of social networks in a causal process that links upstream forces like social, cultural, economic, and political conditions with downstream mediating mechanisms and pathways that influence individual health.
-In this model, 1) macro-level social-structural conditions For this project, I conceptualize religion as a macro-level social-structural condition that affects social networks and subsequently mechanisms and pathways that impact health outcomes.

-This is consistent with prior studies of religion which demonstrate that 1) health and lifestyle behaviors; 2) social resources; 3) coping; and 4) attitudes, beliefs, emotional states, and feelings help explain the robust associations between individual religious involvement and health (Chatters 2000; Ellison and Levin 1998; George, Ellison, and Larson 2002).
+Interestingly, there is a lot of overlap between this model and studies of the relationship between individual religion and health, particularly the theoretical mechanisms and pathways that explain how religion and health are associated.
+Prior studies of religion show that 1) health and lifestyle behaviors; 2) social resources and social support 3) coping; and 4) attitudes, beliefs, emotional states, and feelings help explain the associations between individual religious involvement and health (Chatters 2000; Ellison and Levin 1998; George, Ellison, and Larson 2002).
+So individual religion has been found to affect individual health via many of the same downstream processes that this model theorizes as responsible for associations between place and individual health.

-Research indicates that religious involvement decreases mortality risks (Kim, Smith, and Kang 2015; Krause 2006; Sullivan 2010) and positively influences the physical health and psychological well-being of individuals across the life course (Cotton et al. 2006; Koenig 2009, 2015; Powell, Shahabi, and Thoresen 2003).
-Only a few published studies, however, have investigated how the religious environment affects health.
-Blanchard et al. (2008) showed that higher concentrations of Fundamentalist and Pentecostal Protestant congregations in the U.S. is associated with higher all-cause mortality rates.
-Studies of infant mortality find similar variation across denominations (Bartkowski, Xu, and Garcia 2011; Garcia, Bartkowski, and Xu 2017).
-Differences in theological orientations may explain these varying effects on population health (Bartkowski, Xu, and Garcia 2011; Blanchard et al. 2008).
-Evidence also suggests that individual-level religiosity interacts with the religious environment at the county (Stroope and Baker 2018) and national levels (Diener, Tay, and Myers 2011; Elliott and Hayward 2009) to affect individual health.
-These associations also vary by level of government restrictions on religion (Hayward and Elliott 2014) and between religious majority and minority groups (May and Smilde 2016).
+So missing from this model is religion as a community-level characteristic AND missing from studies of religion and health is ALSO religion as a community-level characteristic.

+My dissertation tries to bridge this gap between these two areas of research by examining whether and how the religious environment is associated with the individual physical health outcomes of older Chinese adults.

+So for the study I'm presenting about today, I have 3 guiding research questions that I aimed to answer.

+The first is whether the overall presence of religion affected health outcomes?
+So do more religious areas have different health outcomes than less religious areas?

+The second is whether each religion has its own separate effect on health outcomes?
+So is there a difference in how each religion is associated with health outcomes.

+And finally, are the connections between the religious environment and health outcomes different for religious people than for non-religious?
+For example, does the presence of Buddhism in an area matter differently for the health of Buddhists than for non-Buddhists?

+Because so little is known about the relationships between religion and health in China, much less the relationship between the religious environment and health, this study is primarily exploratory, so I won't list out hypotheses here.
+Prior to my analyses, however, I did develop competing hypotheses for these research questions to have potential explanations for why each religion might a positive or negative association with self-rated health.
+After I present my findings, I provide some potential explanations for the associations that are present in these data.

 ## Methodology

-To answer this question, I have constructed a dataset by merging geographic data of religious sites in China with a national health and retirement study.
+To answer these questions, I have constructed a dataset by merging geographic data of religious sites in China with a national health and retirement study.

 To measure the religious environment, I use data from the Online Spiritual Atlas of China.
 This data was collected as part of China's 2004 Economic Census, and was clean and published by Purdue's Center on Religion and the Global East, which I have worked with for the past 5 years.
 This dataset has information for over 72,000 religious sites in China.